kosi-libs/Kodein/README2.md

 ```

 Note that modules are *definitions*, they will re-declare their bindings in each kodein instance you use.
-If you create a module that defines a singleton and import that module into two different kodein instances, then the singleton binded object will exist twice: once in each kodein instance.
+If you create a module that defines a singleton and import that module into two different kodein instances, then the singleton bound object will exist twice: once in each kodein instance.

 ### Extension (composition)